A complete docker-compose.yml

 Notate which volume is being used with the instance.
 When running docker-compose up if the volume named here does not match one that already exists, it will generate a new volume.
 Like the other volumes field, the volume declared needs to match.

-Draftable Self-hosted specific configuration settings
+Draftable Self-hosted specific environmental configuration settings

-All fields under conf_settings
+All fields under environment

 are additional features that have been added to the API Self-hosted product and can be customised here.
-See below for all the different fields that can be added and hence configured.
+There are two subfields,DRAFTABLE_APISH_NGINX: |-

 Default value: True (Boolean)